-I discovered Epsom salts to fight water retention in 2006 when I moved to London.
-At the time, online shopping wasn’t super common, so I went to the pharmacy, and they cost me quite a bit.
+When I moved to London, I discovered Epsom salts to fight water retention in 2006.
+At the time, online shopping wasn’t common, so I went to the pharmacy, which cost me quite a bit.

-Today I stock up on 6kg bags each x 2 packs on Amazon.
+Today I stocked up on 6kg bags, each x 2 packs, on Amazon.
 I love the Brand Nortembio, and I only use those.
 They are also convenient price-wise.
 Here are some references for great quality Epsom Salts to buy on Amazon UK and US

 Here is the proof that I am a loyal consumer of Nortembio Epsom salts (and this is only for 2021!)

 I always buy the pack of 2 because I know I use them so much and it is cheaper.
 In addition, I keep the buckets and use them as containers of various types; they are very useful.

 How Long Does It Take To See Results?

 The answer is the one we all hate: IT DEPENDS 🙂 But it’s the right one.
 It depends on:

 - How much water retention do you have (and if water retention is really what you think you have)

 - The triggering reason for the water retention (do you drink enough?
 Hormone treatments, pre-period?)

 - What do you mean by “results”: Each of us has a specific idea that may not coincide with the reality of the facts.